gitter-badger/covenance/README.md

       constructor(x, y) {
         this.x = x;
         this.y = y;
-        this.ok_blueprints()
+        this.check_blueprints()
       }
     }

     // validates blueprints property exists on Point
-    // and/or Point.prototype, then mixes in ok_blueprints method
+    // and/or Point.prototype, then mixes in check_blueprints method
     blueprints.execute(Point)

     new Point(1, 'string') // throws "'y': 'string' failed blueprint check"